Belarus using migrants to counter-attack EU

 And numbers in Poland were also shooting up, according to Anatoly Kotov, a Lithuanian opposition leader living in exile in Warsaw.

-Lukashenko's move recalls similar recent efforts to pressure the EU by Morocco in the Spanish enclave of Ceuta and by Turkey in Greece.
+Lukashenko's move recalled similar tactics to pressure the EU by Morocco in the Spanish exclave of Ceuta and by Turkey in Greece in recent times.

-The EU's border control agency, Frontex, is to send 30 extra officers to Lithuania in July to help and the European Asylum Support Office (Easo), another EU agency, is also sending a fact-finding mission.
+The EU's border-control agency, Frontex, in Warsaw, is to send 30 extra officers to Lithuania in July to help and the European Asylum Support Office (Easo), another EU agency in Malta, is sending a fact-finding mission.

 But this was mostly due to the pandemic and numbers were expected to rebound, it said, while Romania (up 138 percent on 2019) and Bulgaria (up 64 percent) were already seeing sharp increases.

-EU states this week agreed to upgrade Easo, which is based in Malta, renaming it the European Union Agency of Asylum and creating "a mandatory reserve pool of 500 member-state experts to be available in the case of disproportionate pressures", it said.
+Meanwhile, EU states this week agreed to upgrade Easo, renaming it the European Union Agency for Asylum, and creating "a mandatory reserve pool of 500 member-state experts to be available in the case of disproportionate pressures", they said.

-The move would make it more "operational" in future, its director, Nina Gregori, noted.
+The move would make the agency more "operational" in future, its director, Nina Gregori, noted.

-But the Easo accord was the only one that EU states have been able to clinch in the sensitive area of migration in recent years.
+But the Easo upgrade was the about the only accord the EU-27 were able to clinch in the sensitive area of migration in several years.